The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

-So women with too many men around or men who are not willing or not able to commit, might pursue a more whore-ish, sexually aggressive mating strategy, only to shift again if the situation around changes.
+So women with too many men around or men who are not willing or not able to commit might pursue a more whore-ish, sexually aggressive mating strategy, only to shift again if the situation around changes.

-This why women in poorer areas tend to be unwed mothers more often: there’s a scarcity of men willing or able to invest.
+This is why women in poorer areas tend to be unwed mothers more often: there’s a scarcity of men willing or able to invest.

-Similarly for boys, high self esteem and good looks are correlated to a higher sexual partner count.
-A “stud” will go for a shorter term sexual strategy without providing investment.
+Similarly, for boys, high self-esteem and good looks are correlated to a higher sexual partner count.
+A “stud” will go for a shorter-term sexual strategy without providing investment.

-Men with lower self esteem and lesser looks might instead go for a provider strategy, promising and delivering on future investment and support.
+Men with lower self-esteem and lesser looks might instead go for a provider strategy, promising and delivering on future investment and support.

-And women, when they don’t expect the relationship to last, place a higher importance on looks, suggesting that they are trading off the investment for good genes.
+And women, when they don’t expect the relationship to last, place higher importance on looks, suggesting that they are trading off the investment for good genes.

 Chapter 4: The Marriage Market